Greifensee, Zürich: Early modern and modern history

 the older Landenberg arms of party per cross or and sable.
 It was adopted as municipal coat of arms in 1930.

 Geography

 Greifensee has an area of 2.3 km2.
 Of this area, 37.3% is used for agricultural purposes, while 11.6% is forested.
 Of the rest of the land, 44.6% is settled (buildings or roads) and the remainder (6.4%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 37.8% of the total area, while transportation infrastructure made up the rest (6.5%).
 Of the total unproductive area, water (streams and lakes) made up 0% of the area.
 As of 2007 37.5% of the total municipal area was undergoing some type of construction.

-It is located on the lake Greifensee, approximately 12 km to the east of Zürich in Switzerland.
+It is located on the lake Greifensee, approximately 12 km to the east of Zurich.
 The town has a historic part complete with a castle and a unique church (Gallus Chapel) which was shaped as a triangle so it could fit into the city walls.